cybersec101/resources/EN_Checking_the_Mail_Trainer-Resource.md

 - Spam is generally thought of as annoying advertising emails that occasionally appear in our inbox.

-	- Legally, spam is not only the sending of unsolicited commercial electronic messages, but also the unauthorized alteration of transmission data, the installation of computer programs without consent, false or misleading electronic representations (including websites), the unauthorized collection of electronic addresses and the collection of personal information by accessing a computer system in contravention of an Act of Parliament[^footnote3].
+	- Legally, spam is not only the sending of unsolicited commercial electronic messages, but also the unauthorized alteration of transmission data, the installation of computer programs without consent, false or misleading electronic representations (including websites), the unauthorized collection of electronic addresses and the collection of personal information by accessing a computer system in contravention of an Act of Parliament[Note 3](#note-3).